Jellemvdl/InstanceDiffusion-extension/README.md

 ### Extension/GPT4o LLM Submodule

 #### Demo: Generating images with LLM GPT4o submodule
-InstanceDiffusion introduces precise instance-level control to text-to-image diffusion models, enabling free-form language conditions per instance and flexible ways to specify instance locations.
-Our method leverages a Large Language Model (LLM) to automate the generation of image descriptions and bounding boxes, streamlining the process and enhancing efficiency.
+Our approach automates the generation of image descriptions and bounding boxes using a Large Language Model (LLM).
+This method enhances the efficiency of the InstanceDiffusion Model, which supports precise instance-level control and flexible instance location specifications.
+For a detailed explanation, refer to the section [Leveraging LLM's for Modular Efficiency in InstanceDiffusion](blogpost.md##-Leveraging-LLM's-for-Modular-Efficiency-in-InstanceDiffusion).
 This document provides instructions for setting up and using the GPT-4o LLM submodule to generate input data for InstanceDiffusion.

 ```bash
 conda deactivate